-- (1) The Racewars 2019 Event Proposal be ENDORSED; subject to imposed event and regulatory conditions. - (2) Noting the mitigation strategies to allow visitor access to the Princess Royal Fortress Precinct (National Anzac Centre, Field of Lights, Garrison Restaurant and Carlyles Function Centre), approval of the Application for an Order for A Road Closure is SUPPORTED.
+- (1) The Racewars 2019 Event Proposal be ENDORSED; subject to imposed event and regulatory conditions. - (2) The mitigation strategies to allow visitor access to the Princess Royal Fortress Precinct (National Anzac Centre, Field of Lights, Garrison Restaurant and Carlyles Function Centre), approval of the Application for an Order for A Road Closure are SUPPORTED.